Updated May 12, 2020

 CMS announced March 28 that it will accelerate advanced Medicare payments available to physicians and other healthcare providers due to the effects of the COVID-19 pandemic.

 The move means that practices can apply now to their Medicare Administrative Contractors to receive 100 percent of their Medicare payment amount for a three-month period based on historical payments.
-MACs will issue the payments within seven days, the Centers for Medicare & Medicaid Services said in a fact sheet accompanying its announcement (PDF).
+MACs will issue the payments within seven days, CMS said in a fact sheet accompanying its announcement (PDF).

 Recoupment of advance payments will begin 120 days after the accelerated payment is made.
 Practices will then have another 90 days to repay the balance.
 The balance would be the amount of the payment less anything that would be credited to the practice based on new claims submitted after that time.